Vision isn’t just about seeing well — it’s about how we interpret and interact with the world visually.

 Vision Therapy used to mean that you would need to come into the practice once a week.
 For many patients that can be the main barrier to doing vision therapy either because of scheduling conflicts or because they live to far from a vision therapy practice.
 Thanks to the amazing new technology developed by Vivid using the state of the art Oculus Rift, you can do vision therapy in the comfort of your own home.

-Dr. Nate says “We are proud to be the first and only practice in Florida offering the revolutionary new virtual reality vision therapy program by Vivid.
+Dr. Nate says “We are proud to be the first practice in Florida offering the revolutionary new virtual reality vision therapy program by Vivid.
 This amazing tool can either be used to compliment traditional treatment or as an at-home option.
 We have patients from all over the country who come in for their initial consultation and continue their vision therapy treatment with virtual reality from the comfort of their home.”